Inverse hyperbolic functions: Principal values in the complex plane

-As functions of a complex variable, inverse hyperbolic functions are multivalued functions that are analytic, except at a finite number of points.
+As functions of a complex variable, inverse hyperbolic functions are multivalued functions that are analytic except at a finite number of points.
 For such a function, it is common to define a principal value, which is a single valued analytic function which coincides with one specific branch of the multivalued function, over a domain consisting of the complex plane in which a finite number of arcs (usually half lines or line segments) have been removed.
 These arcs are called branch cuts.
-For specifying the branch, that is, defining which value of the multivalued function is considered at each point, one generally define it at a particular point, and deduce the value everywhere in the domain of definition of the principal value by analytic continuation.
-When possible, it is better to define the principal value directly—without referring to analytic continuation.
+The principal value of the multifunction is chosen at a particular point and values elsewhere in the domain of definition are defined to agree with those found by analytic continuation.

 For example, for the square root, the principal value is defined as the square root that has a positive real part.
 This defines a single valued analytic function, which is defined everywhere, except for non-positive real values of the variables (where the two square roots have a zero real part).
 This principal value of the square root function is denoted $\sqrt x$ in what follows.
 Similarly, the principal value of the logarithm, denoted $\operatorname{Log}$ in what follows, is defined as the value for which the imaginary part has the smallest absolute value.
 It is defined everywhere except for non-positive real values of the variable, for which two different values of the logarithm reach the minimum.